3DPrintings

 5. Material Properties:

-The mechanical properties of metal 3D printed parts can differ from those produced using traditional manufacturing methods.
+The mechanical properties of the printed parts can differ from those produced using traditional manufacturing methods.
 Variations in microstructure, porosity, and residual stresses can affect the final material properties, potentially impacting performance and reliability.

 These differences arise because the additive manufacturing process can introduce unique characteristics not present in conventionally manufactured parts.
 Achieving the desired performance often requires careful consideration of these factors and may involve additional post-processing treatments to ensure the final part meets specific mechanical requirements.